pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1035 Python Book

+Well I decide to I need to learn python with a good way, I start to read the book Head First Python, and my firsts impressions of this book are great.

 ##### Day 1034 SFTP and C4 Architecture

 Today I have reviewed these two concepts, it seems that I still need to review the software architectures part, I know